Australia's largest independent migration law firm. Open 7 days! Book here.

 Typically, permanent partner visa applications process faster than temporary partner visa applications, given the difference in evidentiary requirements between the two.

-The Department of Home Affairs is the primary source of official, up-to-date information regarding Australian partner visas.
+The Department of Home Affairs is the primary source of official, up-to-date information on Australian partner visas.
 Please refer to the official Department website for the most current processing times.

 We have created comprehensive visa guides that outline the ins and outs of visa applications.
 Get yours today.